-The Sustainability Academy’s Master Resource Conservation Course is a free 9-week, in-class course that will provide you with in-depth knowledge of the following sustainability topics:
+The Sustainability Academy’s Master in Local Sustainability Course is a free 9-week, in-class course that will provide you with in-depth knowledge of the following sustainability topics:

 - Food systems

 - Local, state, and federal policy

 - Communication, leadership, and instruction skills you can use to teach others about sustainability